pinax/pinax-teams/README.rst

     :target:  https://pypi.python.org/pypi/pinax-teams/

-Pinax-teams is an app for Django sites that supports open, by invitation, and by application teams.
+pinax-teams is an app for Django sites that supports open, by invitation, and by application teams.

 Pinax is an open-source platform built on the Django Web Framework.
 It is an ecosystem of reusable Django apps, themes, and starter project templates.
 This collection can be found at http://pinaxproject.com.